Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/design-thinking-define/_index.md

 ## CURRENT VS FUTURE

-You may find that some problem statements are ***forward-looking** while others are focused on the **current situation**.
+You may find that some problem statements are ***forward-looking*** while others are focused on the ***current situation***.
 An example would best explain this:

 **Current:** As a car driver, I have problems reading road signs, because my eyesight is bad.

 **Future:** As a car driver with bad eyesight, I need to be able to read road signs better, because it will make me a safer driver.

-The current situation describes the problem the user is facing now without looking forward as to what they need, whereas the future looking focuses on the current situation as well as what the user needs/desires. ***Your focus should always be on the future focused statement as it includes an action for us to focus on - fulfilling what the user needs.**8
+The current situation describes the problem the user is facing now without looking forward as to what they need, whereas the future looking focuses on the current situation as well as what the user needs/desires. ***Your focus should always be on the future focused statement as it includes an action for us to focus on - fulfilling what the user needs.***

 Let’s take a look at **HMW (How Might We)** statements before looking at some more examples of problems and HMW statements.